HungryMuttis/Tweaks/README.md

     protected override BepInEx.Logging.ManualLogSource LogSource => YourPlugin.Logger; // change this to your real logger

     [CustomRPC]
-    // the custom RPC you define which is fired for every Player (in this case, it depends from TParent) when the SendOxygen calls the Send function public void SetOxygen(float oxygen)
+    // the custom RPC you define which is fired for the specific Player (in this case, it depends from TParent) when the SendOxygen calls the Send function public void SetOxygen(float oxygen)
     {
         if (ParentComponent == null || ParentComponent.data == null) return;